SPAY & NEUTER

 – 370,092 in the 7th year!

 All dogs, puppies, cats and kittens are mandatorily spayed or neutered before they leave for their new homes.
-Regular adoption fees for dogs start at $100, puppies at $125 and the fee to adopt cats and kittens is $65 unless there are special prices listed in the pet's description, and include a microchip, well health exam and initial vaccinations.
+Regular adoption fees for dogs start at $110, adult cats range from $25- $65 and the fee to adopt kittens is $75 unless there are special prices listed in the pet’s description.
+The adoption fee includes spay or neuter, well health exam, a microchip and initial vaccinations.
 Our adoption fees are far less expensive than having each of these services performed on your own.

 For costs on spaying or neutering your pet, see our list of local veterinarians and call for price quotes.